-Albert Mehrabian’s 7-38-55 Communication model says that only 7% of communication takes place through the words we use, while 38% takes place through tone and voice and the remaining 55% of communication take place through the body language we use.Summary by The World of Work Project
+Albert Mehrabian’s 7-38-55 Communication model says that 7% of the meaning of feelings and attitudes takes place through the words we use in spoken communications, while 38% takes place through tone and voice and the remaining 55% of communication of these factors take place through the body language we use (specifically our facial expressions).

-The 7-38-55 Communication Model
+Mehrabian’s 7-38-55 Communication Model